-AFC Urgent Care Vernon is now offering coronavirus antibody testing for asymptomatic patients seven days a week.
+AFC Urgent Care Vernon is now offering Coronavirus antibody testing for asymptomatic patients seven days a week.
 The test is performed via a blood draw and is used to detect antibodies developed from past infection with coronavirus.
-Testing is performed in our walk-in urgent care center and results are typically available within 1-3 days.
+Testing is performed in our walk-in urgent care center and results are typically available within 4-7 business days, depending on lab capacity or any unforeseen circumstances.
 When you come to our center for antibody testing, please wear a mask.

 Who is eligible for coronavirus antibody testing?